City-Bureau/field-guide/site/content/on-assignment/notetaking.md

 ## MEETING NOTES TEMPLATE

-**Instructions:** Your notes should be between 1-3 single-spaced pages, contain 8-10 hyperlinks and include details for the following prompts:
+**Instructions:** Type or copy your meeting notes below.
+Include the following details:

 * Features of the room and the overall disposition of attendees
 * At least three (3) stated goals of the meeting
 * Comments and stated concerns from attendees (include names)
-* Names and quotes from officials and presenters at the meeting (include titles/ affiliations)
+* Names and quotes from officials and presenters at the meeting (include titles/affiliations)
+* Discussions surrounding proposals and policies—they typically don’t make it into official meeting minutes but can shed light on how and why officials are make certain decisions
 * Any decisions made (did any votes pass?
 What’s next?)

-**Sample subheads:** Use any of the following subhead suggestions to structure your notes.
+**Styles & formatting:** Your notes should be 1-3 single-spaced pages.
+Using the following best practices will help us maintain consistency across notes and make it easier for readers to navigate.
+Click [here](https://support.google.com/docs/topic/9046002?hl=en&ref_topic=1382883) for more tips on how to use Google Docs.

+* Include 8-10 [hyperlinks](https://support.google.com/docs/answer/45893?co=GENIE.Platform%3DDesktop&hl=en) to resources such as news articles, City of Chicago department pages, professional websites, etc., that provide context or corroboration for your notes.
+* If you have in-depth notes on a particular vote or discussion, they will work best kept together, so make a heading for the topic and use the sample sections as subheadings.
+* If you’re running through a list of decisions, public commenters agency members, etc, bullet points are a great way to present information in a brief and organized way.

+**Sample sections:** The following suggestions are intended to help you structure your notes and thoughts, not to compartmentalize them.
+Every meeting is different, so some may fit better than others.

 1. **The Scene |** Description: Nervous energy in the room?
 Were people excited?
 Tell us why.
 2. **Community Perspective |** Description: Public comments and concerns (include names).
-3. **Goals and Outcomes |** Description: Successes, solutions and/or next steps.
+3. **Goals |** Description: Stated goals of the meeting or big-picture focus of the agency.
 4. **The Debate |** Description: Disagreements on the major issues and potential solutions at play.
 5. **Policies |** Description: Agenda and action items, presented policies, ordinances or amendments.
+6. **Outcomes |** Description: Successes, solutions and/or next steps.
-6. **Follow-up |** Description: Should a news outlet or community organization follow up?
+7. **Follow-up |** Description: Should a news outlet or community organization follow up?
 Tell us why.
-7. **Questions |** Description: What are your remaining questions after the assignment.

-##
+8. **Questions |** Description: Are you left wondering anything about what you observed?

 ## ON ASSIGNMENT NOW?